-If you would like to customize your spray, follow along with the instructions in this DIY spray.
-It gives you the complete reign over the process and is fairly inexpensive.
-The best thing is there are no chemicals used whether you go the DIY route or purchase it via Amazon.
+It gives you complete reign over the process and is fairly inexpensive.
+The best thing is there are no chemicals used and you can easily purchase them via Amazon.

 Most of the ingredients required to make some might already be lying around your house itself.
 Here is a handy set of instructions to get you working on the first batch.

 Old is gold, and using vinegar is as old school as it gets.
-Vinegar is non-toxic, biodegradable and leaves behind a pleasant clean scent.
-Vinegar is multipurpose and available everywhere, which makes it a convenient choice.
+Vinegar is non-toxic, biodegradable, and leaves behind a pleasant clean scent.
+It’s also multipurpose and available everywhere, which makes it a convenient choice.

 Just pour some white vinegar into the flush bowl to give a thorough rinse each time someone uses the toilet.
 Due to its sanitizing nature, vinegar will absorb all odor-causing bacteria.
-In its wake, it will even leave the toilet looking shiny thanks to cleaning properties of Vinegar.
+In its wake, it will even leave the toilet looking shiny thanks to the cleaning properties of vinegar.

 This leads to a fresh bathroom that is not overladen with fragrance particles.
-Here is a list of best bathroom sprays that you can get online and in stores.
+This is by far the best bathroom spray that you can get online and in stores.

 Air fresheners have been around for quite some time, and rightfully so.
 They never fail to disappoint with their efficiency.
 Moreover, they are available for cheap and do not need constant monitoring.

 Just open a packet and leave them on any surface, keeping you at rest for weeks on end.
 Give these a DIY twist by following along these techniques for making one on your own.